idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step07_parallel.md

 There are two types of parallelism supported by MOOSE: [multiprocessing](https://en.wikipedia.org/wiki/Multiprocessing) and [multithreading](https://en.wikipedia.org/wiki/Thread_(computing%29).
 At its core, MOOSE is designed to run in parallel by using the [Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface) protocol. [!ac](MPI) is a library of programming tools for accessing hardware and controlling how multiple CPUs exchange information while working simultaneously to run a single computer program.
 Shared memory parallelism is also supported through various threading libraries and can be used in union with [!ac](MPI).

 The general approach to solving a [!ac](FE) simulation in parallel is to partition the mesh and run an individual process that assembles and solves the system of equations for each of those mesh partitions.
-In general, the duration the solve procedure decreases as the number of CPUs increases.
+In general, the duration of the solve procedure decreases as the number of CPUs increases.

 ### Basic Commands id=commands